Lamp (band): 2003–2011: Early years and first six albums

-2014–present: Botanical House, Tours, Yume, Her Watch, Stardust In Blue
+2014–2019: Botanical House, Tours, Yume, Her Watch.

 On 5 February 2014, Lamp released their seventh album, Yume (ゆめ).
 The album cover was drawn by illustrator Sēichi Hayashi (林静一).
 In 2014, they started their own label Botanical House.
-They performed at BEATRAM MUSIC FESTIVAL in Toyama Castle Park.
+They performed at Beatram Music Festival in Toyama Castle Park.
 They collaborated with San Francisco-based band The Bilinda Butchers on their debut album, Heaven.

-In 2015, they performed at HELLO INDIE in Sendai.

 On 13 March 2015, they released their compilation album, Ame ni Hana (雨に花).

+In December 2015, they performed at Hello Indie in Sendai.

 In 2017, they toured in China, including Shenzhen, Beijing, and Shanghai.
 On 20 April, they performed in Taipei.

-On 15 May 2018, they released their seventh album, Her Watch (彼女の時計).
-On 23 July, they released the single, "Tabibito/Place in my dream (旅人／夢の国)".
-On 1 August 2018, they released the split single, "Blue/Girlfriend (ブルー／Girlfriend)," a collaboration with The Bilinda Butchers.
+On 15 May 2018, they released their eighth album, Her Watch (彼女の時計).
+The album cover was drawn by the artist oyasmur.

+In July 2018, they released the single, "Tabibito/Place in my dream (旅人／夢の国)".
+In August 2018, they released the split single, "Blue/Girlfriend (ブルー／Girlfriend)," a collaboration with The Bilinda Butchers.
 In August and September, Lamp held the Lamp Asia Tour 2018 "A Distant Shore", performing in cities such as Beijing, Tokyo, Fukuoka, Seoul, Hong Kong, and Taipei.
 In October, they performed at Kirari Music Festival in Fujimi.

+2019–present: Stardust In Blue, Dusk to Dawn, widespread mainstream popularity, and North American tour

 On 8 September 2020, they released Stardust In Blue with vocalist Kaede and features vocals from UWANOSORA.
 They have background vocals on all tracks except for Jupiter, which only has Kaede and UWANOSORA.

+In 2021, a TikTok video containing the band's song Yume Utsutsu (ゆめうつつ), which translates to "Half Asleep", went viral on the platform.
+This caught the attention of Someya who was intending to venture out with the band to North America to introduce their music to western audiences.

+On 10 October 2023, they released their ninth album, Dusk to Dawn (一夜のペーソス).
+In an interview with Tokion, it is stated that the album has been in development since 2019.
+In the process of creating the album, Taiyo Someya ended up writing many more songs than expected, hence the 20 songs on the track list.
+Due to his large songwriting contribution, this was the first album where Someya credited himself as the producer.

+In August 2024, the band embarked on their debut North American tour, "FUTURE BEHIND ME", as well as supporting acts for the singer Mitski.